Anabel-Ferreiro/coding-challenge-7/README.md

 Coding Challenge 7 - Dynamic and Styled Landing Page

 ## Description
- A landing page for a beauty salon built with HTML, CSS and Javascript DOM manipulation
+ A landing page for a beauty salon built with HTML, CSS ,and JavaScript DOM manipulation

- ## How to run
+ ## How to Run
  1. Open index.html in a browser
  2. View the styled landing page
  3. Use the form to update the CTA headline in real time